ymcorrea/dope-monorepo/packages/contracts/README.md

 ### 3. Working with git submodules

 Foundry uses local files to specify dependencies.
 These are located usually in the `[folder]/src/lib` directory.
+I've tried to add missing ones I found using [the information in this stackoverflow post](https://stackoverflow.com/questions/12898278/issue-with-adding-common-code-as-git-submodule-already-exists-in-the-index).

 ```sh
 # Load submodules